 Tip: Prepare at the Angkor National Museum before your visit

 You’ll gain a greater understanding of and appreciation for the temples if you visit the Angkor National Museum beforehand.
+Before visiting the Park, head to the Museum to learn about the different ruling dynasties and get a primer for the architectural periods.

-The day before visiting the Park, head to the Museum to learn about the different ruling dynasties and get a primer for the architectural periods.
-You’ll learn how the Khmer people were practitioners of Hinduism before switching to Buddhism and be able to identify this evolution among artistic motifs when you visit Angkor in person.
+You’ll learn how as at the crossroads of cultures, the Khmer people were first practitioners of Hinduism before switching to Buddhism.
+It’s satisfying to have this knowledge and be able to identify this evolution among artistic motifs and trace the development of the city upon visiting Angkor in person.

 What to bring and wear